You can align an area manually to a 3D model.

 Confirm Alignment

-The 3D model is now aligned to the sheet and you are redirected to the Sphere XG Viewer.
+The 3D model is now aligned to the area and you are redirected to the Sphere XG Viewer.